cj1128/handmade-hero/README.md

 - Make ground the same size as the chunk
 - Define another LoadBMP call to set a default center align
 - Use meters in `FillGroundBuffer`

+### Day 112: A Mental Model of CPU Performance

+This is a blackboard day.
+No code evolved.

+- SIMD is everywhere
+- Modern CPUS are heavily heavily out of order
+- Casey explains the difference between latency and throughput
+- In most cases, we only care the throughput not the latency.